-Now, you can move onto questions that are specific to the field and that can help you by giving you some insider information on the company or the industry:
+Now, you can move onto questions that are specific to the field.
+These can help you by giving you some insider information on the company or the industry:

 - How did you get to where you are in your career?

 - What did you do when you were my age?

 - Do you have advice for someone who is looking to break into this specific field?

 - What factored into your decision to choose this job at this company over other ones?